Blacklake

 Translation

-The example above shows how Blacklake can be leveraged in any translation process.
-Before translation, “Apply Lake” is used to diff and pre-translate any content that already exists in the Lake.
-It also adds any relevant linguistic assets that subsequent steps can use.
+The example above shows how Blacklake can be used in a translation process.
+Before translation, “Prepare Content” is used to diff and pre-translate content that already exists in the lake.
+It also adds relevant variant assets that subsequent steps can use.

-After translation, and after the translation is uploaded to the source system, Blacklake uses the output of the upload action to commit the changes to the Lake using the “Add to Lake” action.
-This will make the changes and all the metadata that was generated during the translation process appear in Blacklake and available for future application.
+After translation, and after the translation is uploaded to the source system, Blacklake uses the output of the upload action to commit the changes to the lake using the “Store Content” action.
+This makes the changes and all metadata generated during the translation process available for future use.

-It’s important to use the output of the upload Action as this Action will further enhance the uploaded file with extra context of the source system.
-F.e. what is the new link of the uploaded content?
+It’s important to use the output of the upload action because it can include additional source-system context, such as the new link of the uploaded content.

 In context editing

 The example above shows how changes in the source system to any content can be synchronized back into Blacklake.
-Implementation of this Bird will depend on the structure of the CMS.
-In Contentful any change to any language will trigger all languages to be republished.
-In a system like Hubspot this is more language dependent and thus the shape of the Bird will be different.
+Implementation of this bird depends on the structure of the CMS.
+In Contentful, any change to any language triggers all languages to be republished.
+In a system like HubSpot, this is more language-dependent, so the bird shape will differ.

 Feedback